MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/Register-Passkey.md

 ```

 ### -Token
 The SSWS or Bearer token from Okta with okta.users.manage permissions.
+You should use a bearer token.

 ```yaml
 Type: String